 It is ultimately a film about a man who learns to cry.

 HOLD was featured on NPR and GOOD MORNING TEXAS, and later proclaimed "one of the best films of the year" (CINEMALOGUE), "bold, stark, and unflinching" (UK CINEHOUSE), "a practically flawless piece of filmmaking" (PEGASUS NEWS), "engaging and tightly woven" (THE MOVIE POOL), and "daring and well made…that Frank Mosley was born to make movies" (GORDON AND THE WHALE).

-It had its theatrical premieres in spring 2011 at the ReRun Gastro-Pub Theater in Brooklyn, NYC, and at the Historic Texas Theatre in Oak Cliff, TX.
 It is now proud to be streaming exclusively on Fandor, where it's been called "slyly subversive" (KEYFRAME).

 Starring Robby Storey, Stephanie Rhodes, Jodie Moore, Andrew Sensenig, Jeri Smith, Steven Markel, Arianne Martin, and Jack Elliott.

 -2010 Dallas International Film Festival (The Texas Competition)

 -2010 Litchfield Hills International Film Festival, Kent, CT - *Winner- The Sleeping Giant Award